joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-01-24-gaussian-skiers.md

 So, the probability mass will be centered around $f_1 \approx f_1^\* $ and $s_1 \approx s_1^\* ,$ which are both roughly on the scale $\gamma = \sqrt{2\log N}.$ We can rescale them like $f_1 = f_1^\* + x/\gamma$ and $s_1 = s_1^\* + y/\gamma.$

-Plugging them into the integrand, we get
+Plugging them into the first part of the integrand, we get

 $$
     \begin{align}